-Drip Edge – commonly referred to as “ODE” is a critical element in your roof installation, allowing water to be shed away from your roofs edges.
+Drip Edge – commonly referred to as “ODE” is a critical element in your roof installation, allowing water to be shed away from your roof’s edges.

-Starter course is the first level of shingle materials specially designed to adhere the first course of shingles to the roof, allowing maximum protection against shingle blow-offs.
+Starter course is the first level of shingle materials specially designed to adhere to the first course of shingles to the roof, allowing maximum protection against shingle blow-offs.

 An Ice & Water shield is a critical element to prevent water damage to the edges and valleys of your roof.
 Water seepage and melting result in damage to many roof systems, which is preventable with the installation of Weather Watch.

 It is essential to the success of your roofing system that the shingles are nailed in the designated areas.
-This is one of the most common installation errors by contractors which lead to shingles blowing off.
+This is one of the most common installation errors by contractors which leads to shingles blowing off.